Recent Posts

 The Secret Ingredient

 Appearances define your success.
 It is expected that a master chef can rattle off the comprehensive ingredient list of any foodstuff with a dip of her finger and a tap on her tongue.
 To maintain this appearance, you must have a good nose—training will only get you so far.
 You can spend your 10,000 hours tasting everything in the market.
 You can invest in a good aroma kit.
 But if you don’t have natural nosing ability, you’ll simply never be a master chef by relying on your sense of smell and taste.
+So, is it hopeless if you can’t tell tuna from turnip?
+No!
+Our industry offers tricks that you can use to augment your limited olfactory sense.
+Though we refer to them as “tricks” because we employ them as magical acts to impress, they do represent a large, technological body of knowledge developed hundred of years ago and handed down through the tradition of culinary education.

 Two-part Expanding Meat